crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 ...
 ```

-:warning: The remediation component authenticates to the AppSec component using the same API KEY it uses to authenticate to LAPI.
-Your bouncer must thus have a valid api key for the LAPI the security engine running the AppSec component is connected to :warning:
+:warning:*The remediation component uses the same API key for both AppSec and LAPI communication.*
+*Make sure your bouncer have a valid API and is properly connected to the LAPI via* `sudo cscli metrics`:warning:

 We can now restart our remediation component: